Frequently Asked Questions

 CHILD VEHICLE SAFETY

 How long does my child need to be in a car seat?
 According to the Illinois Child Protection Act, any child under 8 years of age must be properly secured in an appropriate child restraint system.
-For more information about child passenger safety, please visit our Child Passenger Safety page.

 MISCELLANEOUS